ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 ## Attributes

-- They are the properties of the class, the variables that can be read and modified (usually).
+- Attributes are the properties of a class, the variables that can be read and modified (usually).
 - There are two types of attributes: **class attributes** and **instance attributes**.

 ### Class attributes

-- They are linked to the class itself and all instance objects of the class will share the same values... at least initially:
+- Are linked to the class itself and all instance objects of the class will share the same values... at least initially:
     - If a class attribute is `mutable` (eg. a `list`) and changed its value in one instance, it will change its value in all instances.
     - If it is `immutable` (eg. a number), it will only change in that instance.
 - They are defined just after the class definition.
-- Access to attributes (both class and instance attributes) use the same dot notation than methods, but without parenthesis.
+- Access to attributes (both class and instance attributes) use the same dot notation `.` as methods, but without parenthesis.
 - Class attributes need to have some initial value.

 ```python